n-goyal/Python_Projects/README.md

 This repo is basically a collection of all the python projects that i've done while taking Python Mega Course on Udemy. total number of projects are 10. this includes:

-1. Building an Interactive dictionary
+1. Building an Interactive dictionary (Command_Line)
 2. Creating Webmaps with Python and Folium
 3. Building a Website Blocker
 4. Building a Website with Python and Flask